Faiz0developer/Triweb-Learning/README.md

     ● get-post-express folder: I Create app using express package.
 Run it into port localhost:3000 using listen method.
 Use get and post method for pages.
 I create a small calculator basically using controllers and routers.
 I put everything in get-post-express folder.
     ● CRUD: In this folder I created a backend app and server through which user can send,get,update and delete his/her data from database.
 I use MVC(model, view controller) architecture where I connect model with database.
+    ● Sequelize: You will get here some files which together makes a server to send user data to databse, delete user data from datebase, update databse data and get user data from database (model->user.js).
+To connect database with server I use sequelize (database.js) here.